-20 The tracer distribution in October/November 2010 (Fig. 11), nearly one year later, shows 21 reduced maximum tracer concentrations due to further spreading of the tracer by lateral 22 diffusivity or mesoscale eddy diffusion (Banyte et al., 2013; Gnanadesikan et al., 2013; Hahn 23 et al., 2014) and diapycnal mixing (Banyte et al., 2012).
-Nevertheless, the maximum tracer 24 signal confirms the circulation features described for December 2009.
-The largest tracer 25 signals are found in the NECC current bands near the tracer deployment location.
-Float f400 (Fig. 11; light grey) circled in this region starting at the time of deployment and is located at 26 7.49°N, 19.2°W on 9 November 2010, close to a CTD station, with enhanced tracer load 27 28 transported eastward.
-South of the NECC (south of 4°N) the tracer signal is almost zero, 29 hence there appeared to be no exchange between the NECC and the equatorial region.
+The tracer distribution in October-November 2010 (Fig. 11), nearly 1 year later, shows reduced maximum tracer concentrations due to further spreading of the tracer by lateral diffusivity or mesoscale eddy diffusion (Banyte et al., 2013; Gnanadesikan et al., 2013; Hahn et al., 2014) and diapycnal mixing (Banyte et al., 2012).
+Nevertheless, the maximum tracer signal confirms the circulation features described for December 2009.
+The largest tracer signals are found in the NECC current bands near the tracer deployment location.
+Float f400 (Fig. 11; light grey) circled in this region starting at the time of deployment and is located at 7.49° N, 19.2° W on 9 November 2010, close to a CTD station, with enhanced tracer load transported eastward.
+South of the NECC (south of 4° N) the tracer signal is almost zero; hence, there appeared to be no exchange between the NECC and the equatorial region.
 Tracer spreading around the Guinea Dome and along the float track of float f350 is visible.
-Float 30 31 f350 was located just northeast of the Cape Verde Islands in November 2010.
+Float f350 was located just northeast of the Cape Verde Islands in November 2010.

-The tracer signal between the Cape Verde Islands and Africa along 15°N is near zero except 1 2 for a weak signal at 21 to 22°W, indicating a weak northward flow component just east of the Cape Verde Islands.
-Such a northward flow component is consistent with the northward drift 3 of float f350 and the flow field in October/November 2010.
-In an earlier description of the 4 5 subsurface flow in the eastern tropical North Atlantic (Stramma et al., 2008b) it was mentioned that oxygen-poor water east of the Cape Verde Islands is trapped in a cyclonic 6 7 circulation cell, which agrees with the lowest oxygen concentrations at 350 m in the 8 climatology (Fig. 6) and the observation that the tracer signal at 15°N east of the Cape Verde 9 Islands is very low.
-Instead of the mean cyclonic circulation reaching from the surface to the 10 OMZ layer as observed in the mean ADCP section at 18°N (Brandt et al., 2015), 11 measurements in November 2008 between Cape Verde and the Canary Islands show cyclonic 12 flow in the upper ocean but an anticyclonic circulation cell of 0.8 Sv for the density layer σ{θ} = 26.85-27.1 kg m-3 in ~ 300-500 m depth (Peña-Izquierdo et al., 2012).
-According to the 13 SODA model water from the Guinea Dome region is transported northeastward just east of 14 15 the Cape Verde Islands which could explain the measurements of weak tracer transport west 16 of the African shelf and possibly slightly enhanced tracer transport east of the Cape Verde 17 Islands.
+The tracer signal between the Cape Verde Islands and Africa along 15° N is near zero except for a weak signal at 21 to 22° W, indicating a weak northward flow component just east of the Cape Verde Islands.
+Such a northward flow component is consistent with the northward drift of float f350 and the flow field in October-November 2010.
+In an earlier description of the subsurface flow in the eastern tropical North Atlantic (Stramma et al., 2008b) it was mentioned that oxygen-poor water east of the Cape Verde Islands is trapped in a cyclonic circulation cell, which agrees with the lowest oxygen concentrations at 350 m in the climatology (Fig. 6) and the observation that the tracer signal at 15° N east of the Cape Verde Islands is very low.
+Instead of the mean cyclonic circulation reaching from the surface to the OMZ layer as observed in the mean ADCP section at 18° N (Brandt et al., 2015), measurements in November 2008 between Cape Verde and the Canary Islands show cyclonic flow in the upper ocean but an anticyclonic circulation cell of 0.8 Sv for the density layer $\sigma{\theta} = 26.85 - 27.1 \text{ kg m}^{-3}$ in $\sim 300 - 500 \text{ m}$ depth (Peña-Izquierdo et al., 2012).
+According to the SODA model, water from the Guinea Dome region is transported northeastward just east of the Cape Verde Islands, which could explain the measurements of weak tracer transport west of the African shelf and possibly slightly enhanced tracer transport east of the Cape Verde Islands.

-18 In November/December 2008, just seven months after the deployment the tracer was located 19 closer to the deployment region and the ship survey was carried out in a smaller region near 20 the deployment site (Fig. S5).
-The maximum tracer concentration seven months after the deployment in November 2008 are up to 230 fm kg-1, much larger than the maximum tracer 21 values of 6.5 fm kg-1 in November/December 2009 or 3.9 fm kg-1 in October/November 2010.
-22 The strongest tracer values were observed northeast of the deployment site with the highest 23 values at about 9°N, 20°W and the float f350 also drifted to this region.
-The two other floats 24 25 drifted toward the southeast and in this region a westward flow component with enhanced 26 tracer values is present.
-Some of the tracer drifted around the Guinea Dome and spread 27 westward at 11°N.
+In November-December 2008, just 7 months after the deployment, the tracer was located closer to the deployment region, and the ship survey was carried out in a smaller region near the deployment site (Fig. S5).
+The maximum tracer concentration 7 months after the deployment in November 2008 are up to 230 fm kg^{-1} , much larger than the maximum tracer values of 6.5 fm kg^{-1} in November-December 2009 or 3.9 fm kg^{-1} in October-November 2010.
+The strongest tracer values were observed northeast of the deployment site, with the highest values at about 9° N, 20° W, and the float f350 also drifted to this region.
+The two other floats drifted toward the southeast and in this region a westward flow component with enhanced tracer values is present.
+Some of the tracer drifted around the Guinea Dome and spread westward at 11° N.

-29 4 Discussion and conclusion
+4 Discussion and conclusion